jonataslaw/getx/README.md

 3- Ease without worrying about performance.
 Flutter's performance is already amazing, but imagine that you use a state manager, and a locator to distribute your blocs/stores/controllers/ etc. classes.
 You will have to manually call the exclusion of that dependency when you don't need it.
 But have you ever thought of simply using your controller, and when it was no longer being used by anyone, it would simply be deleted from memory?
 That's what GetX does.
 With SmartManagement, everything that is not being used is deleted from memory, and you shouldn't have to worry about anything but programming.
 You will be assured that you are consuming the minimum necessary resources, without even having created a logic for this.

 4- Actual decoupling.
 You may have heard the concept "separate the view from the business logic".
 This is not a peculiarity of BLoC, MVC, MVVM, and any other standard on the market has this concept.
 However, this concept can often be mitigated in Flutter due to the use of context.
 If you need context to find an InheritedWidget, you need it in the view, or pass the context by parameter.
 I particularly find this solution very ugly, and to work in teams we will always have a dependence on View's business logic.
-Getx is unorthodox with the standard approach, and while it does not completely ban the use of StatefulWidgets, InitState, etc., it always has a similar approach that can be cleaner.
+GetX is unorthodox with the standard approach, and while it does not completely ban the use of StatefulWidgets, InitState, etc., it always has a similar approach that can be cleaner.
 Controllers have life cycles, and when you need to make an APIREST request for example, you don't depend on anything in the view.
 You can use onInit to initiate the http call, and when the data arrives, the variables will be populated.
 As GetX is fully reactive (really, and works under streams), once the items are filled, all widgets that use that variable will be automatically updated in the view.
 This allows people with UI expertise to work only with widgets, and not have to send anything to business logic other than user events (like clicking a button), while people working with business logic will be free to create and test the business logic separately.

 This library will always be updated and implementing new features.
 Feel free to offer PRs and contribute to them.